 Pursuant to the facility lease agreement dated December 15, 2010 and amended February 1, 2015, relating to the Series 2018 Note (refunded Series 2010 Note) (note 10) for the USF Center for Advanced Medical Learning and Simulation (CAMLS) project, the USF Health Professions Conferencing Corporation (HPCC) makes lease payments to Truist Bank in an amount equal to 100% of principal and interest due on the 2018 Note.
-The lease payments are recorded as capital leases receivable due from the USF Health Professions Conferencing Corporation pursuant to GASB Statement No. 62 and equaled \$13,399,260 as of June 30, 2020 (note 7).
-The lease payments provided for in the agreement are absolute net returns to the Financing Corporation to yield the amount necessary to pay all amounts due under the agreements and all costs, expenses, and obligations that may be necessary in connection with the use, occupancy, or operation of the facility, including a management fee (increased annually by CPI) equal to \$57,129 for the year ended June 30, 2020.
+The lease payments are recorded as capital leases receivable due from the USF Health Professions Conferencing Corporation pursuant to GASB Statement No. 62 and equaled \$12,453,596 as of June 30, 2021 (note 7).
+The lease payments provided for in the agreement are absolute net returns to the Financing Corporation to yield the amount necessary to pay all amounts due under the agreements and all costs, expenses, and obligations that may be necessary in connection with the use, occupancy, or operation of the facility, including a management fee (increased annually by CPI) for services, such as managing the facility and collecting revenues.
+The University waived the management fees for fiscal year 2021.

-At June 30, 2020, there were no amounts due to or from USF Health Professions Conferencing Corporation.
+At June 30, 2021, there were no amounts due to or from USF Health Professions Conferencing Corporation.